-But is Eleanor's rationality really too realistic personality?
+But is Eleanor's rationality really too realistic a personality?
 If, as Marianne said, Howard has so many disappointments, Eleanor should not choose Howard because he is too rational.
 He has a sister who dislikes Eleanor.

 He relies on his mother for support, and he is unemployed and unwilling to make progress.
-Eleanor's virtue was always defending Howard, until one day Lucy told Howard that he was engaged to her.
+Eleanor's virtue was always defending Howard until one day Lucy told Howard that he was engaged to her.

 The boundless pain, in Eleanor's case, did not turn into bitterness, did not turn into a grudge, for Howard, and for Lucy.

-You might say that she's not as straightforward as Marianne, she seems a little hypocritical, but after reading the whole work, Eleanor has not hurt anyone, whether or not someone brought her misfortune.
+You might say that she's not as straightforward as Marianne, and she seems a little hypocritical, but after reading the whole work, Eleanor has not hurt anyone, whether or not someone brought her misfortune.

 Facing Willoughby's abandonment and her notoriety being revealed, Marianne was never as strong as Eleanor.
 She slowly collapsed and collapsed.
 If it weren't for Eleanor and Brandon, I think Marianne will never get out of trouble so easily.